-A financial emergency can happen at any time, a car breaks down, a medical procedure is needed, or suddenly you find yourself unemployed.
+A financial emergency can happen anytime, a car breaks down, a medical procedure is needed, or suddenly you find yourself unemployed.
 These events can all be devastating to your finances and the monthly bills that need to be paid.

-This is where an emergency fund can be of high importance.
-By having reserved funds to cover these costs you will not need to take on credit card debt or get a personal loan when you come upon a rainy day.
+This is where having an emergency fund can be of high importance.
+By having reserved funds to cover these costs, you will not need to take on credit card debt or get a personal loan when you come upon a rainy day.

-A simple and actionable step to getting out of debt is to not go into debt in the first place, having an emergency fund will allow you to navigate financial uncertainty that can be thrown your way.
+A simple and actionable step to getting out of debt is not going into debt in the first place.
+Having an emergency fund will allow you to navigate financial uncertainty that can be thrown your way.

-When figuring out how to build an emergency fund, there is a simple process to follow, but keep in mind a few things prior to starting the journey.
+When figuring out how to build an emergency fund, there is a simple process to follow, but keep in mind a few things before starting the journey.

 How Much Should My Emergency Fund Be?

-Every person has a different financial situation, but if you can build up a fully funded account that can pay for 3 to 6 months of expenses, this will afford you enough time to create a plan to combat the financial setback that you now find yourself in.
+Every person has a different financial situation, but if you can build up a fully funded account that can pay for 3 to 6 months of expenses, this should afford you plenty of time to create a plan to combat the financial setback that you now find yourself in.

 Starting small is better than not starting at all.